 Burnham can also be reached by taking a South Shore commuter train to Hegewisch from Randolph or Van Buren Street stations in downtown Chicago.
 Randolph is where South Shore trains terminate and is now officially known as "Millennium Station."

-The Chicago, South Shore and South Bend electric, the last surviving interurban, and Norfolk Southern's ex-NKP main line parallel Brainard, heading northwest into Chicago.
+The Chicago, South Shore and South Bend electric, the last surviving interurban, and Norfolk Southern's ex-Nickel Plate main line parallel Brainard, heading northwest into Chicago.
 They are crossed here by a north-south single track line known as the South Chicago & Southern (sometimes called the "Bernice Cutoff").
 At one time, it was a Pennsy line (later CR, now NS) that connected their Panhandle route to the south (at Bernice Junction) with the Fort Wayne main line near Lake Michigan (Colehour Junction).
-Both the north and south ends of the SC&S have been abandoned--as has the Panhandle itself--but the middle segment is still in operation.
+Both the north and south ends of the SC&S have been abandoned--as has the Panhandle itself--but the middle segment, running from Hegewisch south to Calumet Park Jct, is still in operation.
 This line sees only occasional traffic; Norfolk Southern and Indiana Harbor Belt locals use it to access NS's River Branch serving several industries north of here along the Calumet River.
+In 2016 IHB restored another branch line that will likely reduce traffic on SC&S even more.
 Before the north and south ends were torn up, Amtrak trains from Indianapolis used SC&S, but when Conrail insisted on abandoning it, Amtrak reluctantly agreed.

 Until the early 1980's, the Chicago and Western Indiana route that carried Erie, C&O and Monon trains into Chicago was sandwiched between the South Shore and NS, but those tracks have been removed.
 However, the NS main line has been realigned and now runs on the old C&WI right of way.
-Apparently this was done to provide more space for Norfolk Southern's auto rack loading facility north of Hegewisch.
-The South Shore's Burnham Yard is just south of the junction and is easily seen from Brainard Avenue.
-Nearly all of the NS and South Shore trains seen here can also be viewed at State Line; State Line is better for NS trains, Burnham for South Shore traffic.
-However, State Line is the best spot for the occasional South Shore freight movement.
+Apparently this was done to provide more space for Norfolk Southern's auto rack loading facility west of Hegewisch.
+The South Shore's Burnham Yard is just east of the junction and is easily seen from Brainard Avenue.
+Hegewisch station has been remodeled since the photographs on this page were taken, with high level boarding platforms installed.

 FrequenciesCSS&SB: 161.010, 161.355